-This year's event, which ran from Sept.
-11-13 in Washington, D.C., attracted an official count of more than 850 participants (compared to about 600-something the previous year in Toronto), although at times it felt like more given the small size of many of the conference rooms at the Capitol Hilton.
+This year's event, which ran from September 11th to 13th in Washington, D.C., attracted an official count of more than 850 participants (compared to about 600-something the previous year in Toronto), although at times it felt like more given the small size of many of the conference rooms at the Capitol Hilton.
 Many panel discussions spilled over into adjacent hallways.
 (Organizers booked the venue a couple years ago when the event was much smaller.)

 This was the fifth ONA conference I've attended.
 Historically, it's been a great opportunity to rub elbows with leaders and young professionals in the online media space, learn about research and forward-looking business and journalism trends.
 Although the gathering is typically upbeat, this year I was a bit nervous at the outset that given the current economic challenges facing many media companies, too much doom-and-gloom "my parent organization is in a death spiral" chatter would permeate the discussions.

 While there was indeed some of that, on the whole, the confab lived up to its billing.